 The Association continues to work on projects that add to the safety and enjoyment of owning a cabin in the Laguna Mountains.
 In recent years the MLIA has put resources into improving access driveways damaged by weathering and use.

-There are 168 cabins leased from the US Forest Service in the Mt Laguna portion of the Cleveland National Forest.
-The cabins are grouped in seven tracts, Laguna, El Centro, Piedra, Boiling Springs, Burnt Rancheria, and Escondido.
+There are 175 cabins leased from the US Forest Service in the Mt Laguna portion of the Cleveland National Forest.
+The cabins are grouped in eight tracts, Laguna, El Centro, Piedra, Boiling Springs, Burnt Rancheria, Escondido and Shrine.
 Each cabin owner automatically becomes a member of the Improvement Association at the time of cabin purchase.

 The Mount Laguna Improvement Association is incorporated as a 501(c)12 not-for-profit organization.